javierarce/arena-manager/README.md

 ### Frontmatter structure

-When you get a block from Are.na, the plugin will add some frontmatter automatically to allow syncronizing your note and the block.
+When you get a block from Are.na, the plugin will add some frontmatter automatically to allow synchronizing your note and the block.

 | Property     | Description                                                |
 | :----------- | :--------------------------------------------------------- |